amtoaer

 3. Specify the cssurl option

-According to the Artitalk configuration documentation, when we specify the cssurl option, the default styles will not be loaded, and the CSS file located at cssurl will be used instead.
+According to the Artitalk configuration documentation, when we specify the cssurl option, the default styles will not be loaded, and the css file located at cssurl will be used instead.

 Loading...